geology

 Disagreements During Extraction

-When mineral rights are being sold or leased, the parties involved in the transaction should be in full agreement on how extraction will occur, what reclamation will be done and who is responsible for anticipated problems.
+When mineral rights are being sold or leased, the parties involved in the transaction should be in full agreement on how extraction will occur, what reclamation will be done, what equipment will remain on the property, what access will be needed by the lessee, and who is responsible for anticipated problems.
 Most states have mining laws and regulations that limit the mining company's actions during the extraction process and require reclamation.
 However, these laws might not meet the surface owner's expectations.
 To avoid problems these matters should be addressed in the contract at the time of sale.
 Again, the property owner should have an attorney who can research, negotiate, educate and ensure that the contract is appropriate.

 Delayed Damage to the Surface